jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 8: Data: HDX

-For this theme, the Humanitarian Data Exchange has a wide repository of data available and links to maps made with the data.
-I decided to make a leaflet map of the October 2024 flood in [Senegal](https://jamestansongen.github.io/senegalflood2024Oct23/).
+The Humanitarian Data Exchange has a wide repository of data and maps available.
+For this prompt, I decided to make a leaflet map of the October 2024 flood in [Senegal](https://jamestansongen.github.io/senegalflood2024Oct23/).
 Using tooltip and some data analysis, one is able to see the percentage of population affected for each region.

 ![Senegal Flood](Day%208/Day%208.png)